 A lot of people battle with pimples and acne during and shortly after puberty while some others experience it throughout the teenage years.
-Throughout these periods of my life, I did not have pimples and acnes anywhere on my face and body.
-I alway pride myself in that because my face was always clear and clean.
+Throughout these periods of my life, I did not have pimples and acne anywhere on my face and body.
+I always pride myself on that because my face was always clear and clean.
 I thought this would continue like that forever but I was wrong – I would later have my own fair share of pimples later on.

 What Are Pimples And Acne?
 Any Differences?

 One of our readers sent a message to ask if the food they eat could cause acne or pimples and we will try to address that.
 Many people don’t even know the differences between pimples and acne.
 Someone even told me that pimples show on black peoples’ skin while acne only comes out on white peoples’ skin.
 I will try as much as possible not to dwell too much on these because the purpose of this post is how some foods lead to the onset of acne and pimples on our skin.
 Yes, food can trigger pimples.

 Acne is the inflammation of the skin in which the secreted sebum gets collected in the pores of the skin and remains there.
 This causes the skin to swell up in the form of a breakout.
 Acne will most likely have a white head (not in every case) and is painful to touch.
 If it is a pimple, it would normally not be painful unless it is too severe.

 So, What Are Those Foods That Can Set Off Pimples?

 To continue with my story, I started seeing pimples and acne on my skin in my early twenties and it lasted into mid-twenties.
 It was a nightmare because when they finally go, they turn into

 black scars (not just spots).
 I started to think of the possible causes and one day I thought of my diet – could it be my eating habit?